The Circle Game (album)

-The Circle Game is the 1968 album from folk rock musician Tom Rush.
-He covers three songs from fellow singer-songwriter Joni Mitchell, as well as songs by Jackson Browne and James Taylor.
-Rush himself wrote "Rockport Sunday" and his classic, often-covered tune "No Regrets" which has become a folk standard and has been covered by several dozen artists, including Emmylou Harris, The Walker Brothers, Olivia Newton-John, indie-pop group Luna, and Curtis Stigers.
-In addition to his original rendition here, Rush himself later made a radically different version for Columbia Records featuring a screaming electric guitar solo.
+The Circle Game is the sixth studio album by American folk musician Tom Rush.
+Released in 1968, it includes three covers of the singer-songwriter Joni Mitchell, as well as songs by Jackson Browne and James Taylor.
+Rush himself wrote "Rockport Sunday" and his often-covered tune "No Regrets", which has become a folk standard and has been covered by several dozen artists, including Emmylou Harris, The Walker Brothers, Olivia Newton-John, Curtis Stigers, and the band Luna.